RaikireHiuduo/BEEMS/etc/notes/HyperledgerFabric/README.md

 ### Hyperledger Fabric

 This is the part where the documentation becomes confusing.
 Take these with extreme caution.
-In fact, you may not even _know_ you are doing it right or not since everything is everywhere and assumed _you know_.
+In fact, it may be difficult to even _know_ it is done right since everything is everywhere and with assumed understanding that the user knows how to find and solve manually.

 The binary and the SDK must be in the development folder environment.